Ahmadiyya in the United States: American Islam

 The U.S. Ahmadiyya Muslim Community under the leadership of Mufti Muhammad Sadiq provided the first multi-racial community experience for the African American Muslims.
 Until the 1960s, most of the Islamic literature would be published by the Ahmadiyya movement.
 The Community published the first Islamic magazine and the first Quran translation in the United States.
 According to Turner, the Ahmadiyya movement was "arguably the most influential community in African-American Islam until the 1950s."

 Although at first Ahmadiyya efforts were broadly concentrated at over large number of racial and ethnic groups, subsequent realization of the deep-seated racial tensions and discrimination made Ahmadi Muslim missionaries focus their attention to mainly African Americans and the Muslim immigrant community and became vocal proponents of the Civil Rights Movement.
 The Ahmadi Muslims offered the first multi-racial community experience for African American Muslims, which included elements of Indian culture and Pan-Africanism.

 Over the late 20th century, the Ahmadiyya influence on African American Islam subsided to a degree.
 The Community did not draw as many followers as it did in its early history.
 However, Ahmadi Muslims continued to be an influential force, educating numerous African Americans that passed through its ranks.
-Often working behind the scenes, the Community had a profound influence in the African American-Isam relations including the early development of the Nation of Islam, the Moorish Science Temple and American Sunni Islam.
+Often working behind the scenes, the Community had a profound influence in the African American-Islam relations including the early development of the Nation of Islam, the Moorish Science Temple and American Sunni Islam.
 In particular, the Community is said to have influenced Elijah Muhammad, the leader of the Nation of Islam, and his son, Warith Deen Mohammed, who became a Sunni Muslim.

 While Malcolm X was in Norfolk Prison Colony, he was visited by an Ahmadi missionary, Abdul Hameed; pseudo-named as Omar Khalil in literature.
 Hameed later sent him a book of Islamic prayers in Arabic which Malcolm did memorize phonetically.
-Whilst a member of Nation of Islam in prison, he was impressed by the Ahmadi teachings.
+While a member of Nation of Islam in prison, he was impressed by the Ahmadi teachings.
 After his release in 1952, Malcolm repeatedly attempted to incorporate the Nation of Islam into a more traditional form of Islam.
 It has been suggested that this may have been the reason why he once identified himself as an "Asiatic."
 He later stated that "Allah is One God, not of one particular people or race, but of All the Worlds, thus forming All Peoples into One Universal Brotherhood."
 He would repeat the notion of a universal and multi-racial faith, which according to Louis DeCaro can genealogically be seen descending from the influence of the Ahmadiyya movement.